endredy/stemmerEval/Readme.md

 The tool is published in an article 'Corpus based evalaution of stemmers'.

-It contains:
+## 1. extraction of words and lemmas from corpus.
-1. extraction of words and lemmas from corpus.
 A very little sample is included (1-2 sentences), just to test the code.
 First, (word, lemma) tuples for lemma accuracy:
 ```
 corpus/goldLemma/en/bnc.sh